xrarias/MyGenome/README.md

 586.166931 mean exon (min=4 max=19581)
 106.837311 mean intron (min=4 max=1410)
 ```
-4. The number of genes present was verified as 12,672 using this code:
+4. The number of genes found by snap was verified as 12,672 using this code:

 ```
 awk '{print $9}' Bc394-snap.gff2 | sort -u | wc -l